liatrio/aws-accounts-terraform/README.md

 Related blog post: [liatrio.com/blog/secure-aws-account-structure-with-terraform-and-terragrunt](https://www.liatrio.com/blog/secure-aws-account-structure-with-terraform-and-terragrunt)

-Be sure to modify `shared.tfvars` to customize for your organization.
+Be sure to modify `shared.hcl` to customize for your organization.

 ## Prerequisites